snakamura/log/drafts/tuple_map3.md

 ```

 This means that you'll get `ResultType x` when you apply `x` to `ResultTypeSym0`.

+`TyFun` is a promoted kind that marks a symbol we're going to use as a type function from `a` to `b`.
+Unfortunately, we cannot make `Apply` take `TyFun` directly because there is no type that belongs to `TyFun a b` kind.

+When you define a type using `data`, its kind must be `... -> Type`.
+So we use a type whose kind is `TyFun a b -> Type` as a symbol for a type function.
+You can think `TyFun a b` is a kind of a phantom kind.

 You can use [`singletons`](https://hackage.haskell.org/package/singletons) instead of defining them by yourself.
 It has `TyFun`, `(~>)`, `Apply` and `@@`, as well as a Template Haskell function to generate `ResultTypeSym0` from `ResultType`.